spurge/camlog/readme.md

 How does it work at the moment?
 -------------------------------

+* It's a python script.
+* It uses *opencv* and *gtk*, witch you'll have to install.
+* It captures a frame with your webcam (if you have one).
+* And it takes a screenshot.
+* Then it fetches your external ip-address, hostname, isp, country, city, latitude and longitude.
-It's a python script.
-It uses *opencv* and *gtk*, witch you'll have to install.
-It captures a frame with your webcam (if you have one).
-And it takes a screenshot.
-The two image-files will then get compressed with tar and gzip and named with year, month, day, hour and second.
+* The two image-files and your network identity will then get compressed with tar and gzip and named with year, month, day, hour and second.